-Make Highly Accurate and Well-Informed Group Decisions with the Delphi Method
+Make Accurate and Informed Group Decisions using the Delphi Method

 Updated May 14, 2018